 1857 The Primus, William Skinner dies, aged seventy-nine.
 He has been Primus for sixteen years and Bishop of Aberdeen for forty-one.

-He is succeeded by Charles Terrot, Bishop of Edinburgh since 1841 and the first Englishman to be elected as Primus.
+He is succeeded as Primus by Charles Terrot, Bishop of Edinburgh since 1841 and the first Englishman to be elected as Primus.
 He had been born in Cuddalore in South India (where his father was an officer in the army of the East India Company).
 He was educated at Carlisle Grammar School and Trinity College, Cambridge, and was ordained in Bristol in 1813.
 However, during the next year he succeeded his uncle as priest of the Qualified Chapel at Haddington in East Lothian, which in the following year became part of the Episcopal Church.
 In 1816 he moved to Edinburgh – first to Saint Peter’s and then in 1833 to Saint Paul’s, York Place.
 He remained incumbent there for the rest of his life.
 He became Dean of Edinburgh in 1837 and Pantonian Professor and Bishop of Edinburgh in 1841.
 During the following years the diocese saw new churches built and the appointment of a diocesan missionary with the specific task of seeking the poor and linking them into the life of local churches.

 1857 The Bishop of Brechin, Alexander Penrose Forbes, delivers a Charge to his Diocesan Synod in which he stresses the real presence of Christ in the Eucharist.
 The other Bishops send a pastoral letter to the Church, to be read at each Diocesan Synod, disagreeing with Bishop Forbes.
 Formal proceedings in the Episcopal Synod lead to the censure and admonition of Bishop Forbes.
-A century later what he said would be the view of much, but not all, of the Episcopal Church.
+A century later what he said would be the view of most, but not all, of the Episcopal Church.

 1862 Charles Terrot resigns as Primus, aged seventy-four, after a stroke.
 He remains Bishop of Edinburgh, with a co-adjutor appointed.

 He is succeeded as Primus by Robert Eden, aged fifty-eight.
 He has been Bishop of Moray and Ross since 1851.
 The son of an English baronet he was educated at Westminster School and Christ Church, Oxford.
 He was ordained in 1827 and after three curacies became Rector of Leigh-on Sea in Essex.
-Following his election as Bishop of Moray and Ross he became incumbent at Elgin, with just seven other clergy in the diocese.
+Following his election as Bishop of Moray and Ross he also became incumbent at Elgin, with just seven other clergy in the diocese.

 1862 A Sister from the Society of Saint Margaret comes to Aberdeen from the Mother House in East Grinstead to undertake parish work – the first member of a religious order to work within the Episcopal Church.
 Within two years Saint Margaret’s Scottish house is established and later acquires independent status, with its own Mother Superior and novitiate.